15 Unforgettable Couples Activities Morocco Offers for Truly Romantic Getaways

 Moroccan Wine-Tasting

 Knowledgeable sommeliers explain how Islamic tradition and French colonial influence shaped modern Moroccan viticulture.
 The intimate setting of barrel rooms and vine-covered terraces creates perfect ambiance for couples activities Morocco style.
+It’s the kind of slow, savouring experience that lets you reconnect away from the energy of the medinas.

 Music & Dance Evenings